openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 This specification defines how to translate normative SSF event requirements, such as from CAEP and RISC events, into a JSON Schema. {{JSONSchema}} is a standardized way to describe the structure, constraints, and data types within a JSON document.
 JSON Schemas are often used with {{JSONSchemaValidation}} to automatically check if a JSON document adheres to the defined schema, thus ensuring data integrity.

 Using JSON Schema to describe SSF has the following benefits:
-- Machine readability for the auto generation of stubs
 - Faster process to create, update and get approval for new event types
 - Easy and appropriate format to describe event types, as opposed to traditional specification text
+- Machine readability for creating and validating SSF event paylods
 - Independent versioning to reduce the friction between the SSF core specification and event type publications
 - Allows new SSF events to be incorporated into the SSF ecosystem